 Gurmukh Bhasin is a Los Angeles based Digital 3D Concept Artist who started his career as an architectural designer.
-From boarding school in India and graduate school at the Southern California Institute of Architecture to skateboarding through the streets of Barcelona, he extracts his passion for adventure from his experiences, and manifests them in visuals that capture both reality and imagination.
+From boarding school in India and graduate school at the Southern California Institute of Architecture to skateboarding through the streets of Barcelona, he extracts his passion for adventure from his experiences and manifests them in visuals that capture both reality and imagination.
 He uses KeyShot in his process and tells us why it has been such an instrumental tool in his career.

 How did you get into 3d environment and concept art?
 How did your Architecture studies lay the foundation for that?

 I just recently transitioned fully into 3D Concept Art a little over two years ago.
-My background is in Architecture where I have both my Bachelors and Masters degrees and worked professionally as an Architectural Designer for over 7 years.
-I did my Graduate studies at an exploratory architecture school in downtown LA call Southern California Institute of Architecture (SCI-arc) and that is where I started using Maya as a design tool.
+My background is in Architecture where I have both my Bachelors’s and Master’s degrees and worked professionally as an Architectural Designer for over 7 years.
+I did my graduate studies at an exploratory architecture school in downtown LA call Southern California Institute of Architecture (SCI-arc) and that is where I started using Maya as a design tool.
 I didn’t know it then, but SCI-arc was laying the foundation for my path into wanting to design other worlds, spaceships and more.
 The education at SCI-arc really encourages you to think outside the box and come up with radical design ideas and logical ways to implement those ideas.
 My thesis project was a 13 billion square foot building that took over the city of LA, kind of like a parasitic building that slowly took over vacant sites.

 SCI-arc was an amazing place to learn architecture, but once I got into the real world of the practice I was left feeling creatively confined due to so many different reasons.
-Clients, budgets, building and safety codes, and even gravity held my imagination back from running wild like I wanted.
+Clients, budgets, building and safety codes, and even gravity held my imagination back from running wild as I wanted.
 The economy crashed in 2008 and in 2009 I found myself being laid off with half of the architecture firm I was working with at the time, along with pretty much every other architecture firm in LA and the rest of the world laying off most of their employees.
-For me this was a blessing in disguise.
+For me, this was a blessing in disguise.
 I had a lot of free time on my hands being unemployed and one day I went with a few friends to an art show at Gnomon school of VFX.
-At that art show I discovered concept art and VFX art (I didn’t really know something like that existed as a profession) and I fell in love.
+At that art show, I discovered concept art and VFX art (I didn’t really know something like that existed as a profession) and I fell in love.
 I decided then that I wanted to try and make a career switch.

 It took me about 4 years of creating an entertainment portfolio in my personal time, taking classes at Red Engine and Gnomon, teaching myself all I could on Maya, Rendering, Photoshop, illustration, and concept art through the internet and going to as many workshops as I could.
 I had too many student loans to be able to go back to school fulltime and I had to have a fulltime architecture job to pay the bills.
 It was a rough 4 years doing what I could to make the switch happen, but it all worked out in the end.